Tahubu-AI/microsoft-tmw-linux-migration/Skillable/06-techsummit-migration-lab.md

    5. [] Configuration Azure Site Recovery for registration will take one or two minutes to install.
 When it completes, select **Finish**.

+        > **Note**: If you receive an error that "Registration to site recovery failed," rerun the Azure Site Recover installer (`AzureSiteRecoveryProvider.exe`) and it should resolve the error.

 5. [] Go back to the **Discover** blade in the Azure portal and refresh the browser page.

 6. [] Select **Azure VM** under **Where do you want to migrate to?** and **Yes, with Hyper-V** under **Are your machines virtualized?** to reload the previous discover page.